 A workshop is characterised by a high degree of active participation by the attendees.
 The presenter of a workshop is, therefore, primarily a facilitator of dialogue between the participants.
 The active participation should preferably involve more than the opportunity to ask questions to the presenter.
 A workshop can, therefore, include one or more minor group assignments.

-Concurrent circus sessions are events where about 15-20 parallel sessions of no more than 30 minutes are repeated three times.
+Concurrent circus sessions are events where about 15-20 parallel sessions of no more than 20 minutes + 10 minutes for the questions, are repeated two times.
 These ’circus’ sessions are mainly case presentations from representatives from the participating universities.
 The number of participants in such an event is much lower than in a workshop or a seminar and the atmosphere is therefore more intimate and more conducive to professional dialogue.